SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 8. Notice that the tile describes the last refresh time (which done when loading the data model in Power BI Desktop).

-   > *You’ll refresh the dataset in the next exercise.
+   >**Note**: *You’ll refresh the dataset in the next exercise.
 Typically, this would be achieved by using scheduled refresh, in which case Power BI would use a gateway to connect to the SQL Server database.
 However, due to constraints in the classroom setup, there is no gateway.
-So, you’ll open Power BI Desktop, perform a manual data refresh, and then upload the file to your workspace.*
+So, you’ll open Power BI Desktop, perform a manual data refresh, and then upload the file to your workspace.

-## **Exercise 2: Refresh the Dataset**
+## Exercise 2: Refresh the Dataset

 In this exercise you will first load sales order data for June 2020 into the **AdventureWorksDW2020** database.
 You will then open your Power BI Desktop file, perform a data refresh, and then upload the file to your workspace.

-### **Task 1: Update the lab database**
+### Task 1: Update the lab database

 In this task you will run a PowerShell script to update data in the **AdventureWorksDW2020** database.